-We provide programs that assure that our graduates in all programs are prepared to:
+The Electrical and Computer Engineering programs assure that graduates are prepared to:

-1. Devise, choose, and use diagrams or other models to design systems and to communicate engineering ideas.

-2. Recognize situations that demand new information, locate it, and use it in their work.

-- 3. Give oral and written reports for communication with peers and decision-makers. - 4.
-Coordinate with colleagues from their own and other disciplines.

-5. Recognize their ethical obligations and social responsibilities and maintain awareness of nontechnical perspectives.
+- 1. devise, choose, and use diagrams or other models to design systems and to communicate engineering ideas. - 2. recognize situations that demand new information, locate it, and use it in their work. - 3. give oral and written reports for communication with peers and decision-makers. - 4. coordinate with colleagues from their own and other disciplines. - 5. recognize their ethical obligations and social responsibilities and maintain awareness of non-technical perspectives.

-OUTCOMES

-As our accrediting body specifies, engineering programs must demonstrate that their students attain the following outcomes:
+As specified by the accrediting body, these engineering programs assure that students will be able to:

-- A. An ability to apply knowledge of mathematics, science, and engineering - B. An ability to design and conduct experiments, as well as to analyze and interpret data - C. An ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability - D. An ability to function on multidisciplinary teams - E. An ability to identify, formulate, and solve engineering problems - F. An understanding of professional and ethical responsibility

-- G. An ability to communicate effectively - H. The broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context. - I. A recognition of the need for, and an ability to engage in, life-long learning - J. A knowledge of contemporary issues - K. An ability to use the techniques, skills, and modern engineering tools, necessary for engineering practice.
+- A. apply knowledge of mathematics, science, and engineering; - B. design and conduct experiments, as well as to analyze and interpret data; - C. design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability; - D. function on multidisciplinary teams; - E. identify, formulate, and solve engineering problems; - F. demonstrate professional and ethical responsibility; - G. communicate effectively; - H. use the broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context; - I. recognize the need for, and an ability to engage in, life-long learning; - J. discuss contemporary issues; - K. use the techniques, skills, and modern engineering tools, necessary for engineering practice; and